Español

 Other drugs or combinations of drugs may also be used.

-If the only problem is an enlarged spleen or swollen lymph nodes in one part of the body, localized treatment with low-dose radiation therapy may be an option.
-Splenectomy (surgery to remove the spleen) is another option if the enlarged spleen is causing symptoms.
+Splenectomy (surgery to remove the spleen) is another option if your enlarged spleen is causing symptoms.

-It's not common, but some people who have very high-risk CLL (based on prognostic factors) may be referred for a stem cell transplant (SCT) early in treatment.
+It's not common, but some people who have very high-risk CLL may be referred for a stem cell transplant (SCT) early in treatment.

-If the response to the initial treatment lasted a long time (usually at least a few years), the same treatment might be used again.
-If the initial response wasn't long-lasting, using the same treatment isn't as likely to be helpful.
+If the response to your initial treatment lasted a long time (usually at least a few years), the same treatment might be used again.
+If the response to your initial treatment wasn't long-lasting, using the same treatment isn't as likely to be helpful.

 Other types of treatments might be options as well.
 For example, some people who've already had treatment might benefit from a type of immunotherapy known as CAR T-cell therapy.